JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 Summary

 JavaScript and jQuery provide multiple array search methods, each with different characteristics and use cases.
-This section compares the major methods and explains how to choose the right one depending on your scenario.
+In this section, we compare the major methods and explain how to choose the right one.

-Below is a comparison table of the major array search methods.
+Below is a comparison table of the major array search methods and their characteristics.

 • Recommended methods:

-• indexOf() → When the index number is needed.
+• indexOf() → When you need the index number.

 Example: